 - Any form of corporal punishment; i.e. any intentional application of force as punishment, including slapping, punching, rough handling and throwing missiles;

 - Any action relating to the consumption or deprivation of food or drink (with the exception of 'treats' such as sweets, take-away);

-- Any restriction on a child's contact with his or her parents, relatives or friends; visits to the child by his or her parents, relatives or friends; a child's communications with any of the persons listed below*; or his or her access to any telephone helpline providing counselling or advice for children.
+- Any restriction on a child's contact with their parents, relatives or friends; visits to the child by his or her parents, relatives or friends; a child's communications with any of the persons listed below*; or their access to any telephone helpline providing counselling or advice for children.
 (N.B.
 This does not prevent contact or communication being restricted in exceptional circumstances, where it is necessary to do so to protect the child or others - see Contact with Parents, other Adults and Siblings Procedure);

 - Any requirement that a child wear distinctive or inappropriate clothes;

 - The use or withholding of medication or medical or dental treatment;

 - The intentional deprivation of sleep;

 - The modification of a child's behaviour through bribery or the use of threats;